Epping Forest: Fighting enclosure

 In the first decades of the 19th century, the Lord Warden of Epping Forest, William Long-Wellesley, acquiesced to the enclosure of 3,000 acres of forest land, about a third of the remaining total, by the lords of the manors who held freeholds in the forest.
 The government was keen to enclose land for farming and building development and allowed the Commissioners of Woods, Forests and Land Revenues to sell off further freeholds in the forest.

-In 1851 nearby Hainault Forest, where the Crown owned most of the land, was privatised (enclosed) and nearly all of the trees grubbed out in order to turn the area into poor quality farmland.
+In 1851 nearby Hainault Forest, where the Crown owned most of the land, was privatised (enclosed) and nearly all of the trees grubbed out to turn the area into poor-quality farmland.
 The modern conservation movement grew out of public disgust at the destruction of Hainault Forest and the need to protect its sister forest, Epping Forest.
-Epping Forest had fragmented ownership which made it harder to enclose in the same way, though individual landowners began to make encroachments.
-The urbanisation of nearby areas increased the Forest's importance as an area of public recreation helped lead to the establishment of the Open Spaces Society in 1865, whose aim was to protect commons in and around London.
+Epping Forest had fragmented ownership, which made enclosing it in the same way difficult, though individual landowners began to make encroachments.
+The urbanisation of nearby areas increased the forest's importance as an area of public recreation helped lead to the establishment of the Open Spaces Society in 1865, whose aim was to protect commons in and around London.
 The Mile End branch, founded in the February of that year, was particularly important in mobilising East End environmentalism.

 By 1870, the unenclosed forest had shrunk to only 3,500 acres.
 One landowner, Reverend John Whitaker Maitland, who had enclosed 1,100 acres in his manor of Loughton, was engaged in a long running dispute with a commoner called Thomas Willingale and his family, who insisted on maintaining his right to lop trees in the forest, despite inducements offered for him to stop.
 The matter came to the public attention in 1866, when Willingale's son and two nephews were fined for damaging Maitland's trees, and were sent to prison for seven days when they refused to pay.
 Willingale was encouraged to continue the dispute by Edward Buxton and other members of the Commons Preservation Society, however a court action against Maitland lapsed in 1870 when Willingale died.